Erzan12/Erzan12/README.md

 - **Database:** MySQL, PostgreSQL
 - **Deployment Tools:** Render, Supabase, Vercel, Netlify

+---

+### 💡 What's going on?
-✅ Currently working on backend API with nestjs and prisma with postgres.
+- ✅ Currently working on backend API with nestjs and prisma with postgres.
-✅ Currently learning typescript, graphql, and orm's.
+- ✅ Currently learning typescript, graphql, and orm's.
-☐  Building new projects with free tier deployments to showcase my experience not just by development but also handling deployments with CI/CD feature, and to add live Demo.
+- ☐  Building new projects with free tier deployments to showcase my experience not just by development but also handling deployments with CI/CD feature, and to add live Demo.
-☐  Updating my new personal portfolio and converting it into CMS portfolio approach.
+- ☐  Updating my new personal portfolio and converting it into CMS portfolio approach.
-☐  Continuous updates and improvements on my deployed and on going development projects utilizing different resources and tech stack for self development.
+- ☐  Continuous updates and improvements on my deployed and on going development projects utilizing different resources and tech stack for self development.
-☐  Planned to work on my first Laravel Projects and to add live Demo for portfoliio purposes.
+- ☐  Planned to work on my first Laravel Projects and to add live Demo for portfoliio purposes.

 ---